vijayrami/Magelearn_SimpleNote/README.md

 ### Features

 - Add new field in checkout
+- Add Custom validation for this new field.
 - Add new tab in sales order view page.
 - Modify sales order view page info at admin.
 - Modify sales order view page info at front end.